 Imagine if we measured self-worth differently?

 Not by the car we drive, the clothes we wear, the money we make, the address we live at, the job we have, or how many days we've been clean and sober.
 Imagine if we measured self-worth by how compassionate, kind and courageous we are.
 What about if we measured self-worth not by our dress size or our bank balance, but the ability we have to soothe and affirm ourselves, and the people around us?
 What if honesty was the currency of relationships and not gifts on Valentine's Day?
-What is integrity and humility are how we measured the success in our communities and organisations, and not how much they bottom-line was?
+What if integrity and humility are how we measured the success in our communities and organisations, and not the bottom-lin?
 What if we started to look at self-worth as self-worthiness, and used that to decide how we felt about ourselves?

 I know a lot of people who would immediately start to feel better about themselves, if they stopped using the externally imposed metrics of what it means to have worth.
 The difference between worth and worthiness "is that worth is (countable) value while worthiness is (uncountable) the state or quality of having value or merit."
 I love this reframe!
 And why the hell not?
 Who is anyone to tell us what we are worth, based on a set of random ideas and measurements?
 If we decide to measure our worthiness, then what I see as being important starts to become how we see ourselves in the world.
 According to Laurie Santos of Yale University, our minds have four annoying features, and one of them is that "Our minds don’t think in terms of absolutes; our minds judge to relative reference points".
 So if we are going to judge ourselves in reference to others, wouldn't it be better to compare our worthiness to our worth?